-- 1 How To Sell Your Products Online With WordPress
+- How To Sell Products Online With WordPress

-- 1.2 Can WordPress Be Used To Build A Professional Online Store?
+- Can WordPress Be Used To Build A Professional eCommerce Store?

-- 1.7 Integrating Your WordPress Store With Third-Party Payment Processing Solutions
+- Integrating WordPress With Third-Party Payment Processing Solutions

-Although WordPress started out as a blogging platform, its inherent powerful features, ease-of-use, and scalability have allowed it to become an ideal environment for developing and supporting a robust and secure ecommerce platform.
-Many web developers and web designers now offer plugins and themes that allow you to set up feature-rich e-commerce stores and sell products and services online on the WordPress platform.
+Although WordPress started out as a blogging platform, its inherent powerful features, ease-of-use, and flexibility have allowed it to become an ideal environment for developing and supporting a robust and secure ecommerce platform.
+Many web developers and web designers now offer plugins and themes that allow you to set up feature-rich ecommerce stores and sell products and services online on the WordPress platform.

 - “Can I use WordPress ecommerce to sell multiple items online?”